-- Prepare the crumble topping: Mix together the sugars and the cinnamon in a medium mixing bowl.
-Stir in the butter.
-Add the flour and use a fork to stir and gently toss the flour into the mixture until big, slightly floury crumbs form.
-Set aside.
+Prepare the crumble topping.
+Place granulated sugar, brown sugar, and cinnamon in a medium bowl and whisk to combine.
+Add the butter and stir to combine.
+Add the flour and use a fork to stir and gently toss the flour into the mixture until big, slightly floury crumbs form; set aside.

-- Mix the butter, sugar, and eggs: With a stand mixer or hand mixer, beat the butter and sugars together at medium-high speed until fluffy and light.
-Add the eggs, one at a time, and beat until each is incorporated.
-Mix in the vanilla and then scrape down the sides of the bowl.
+Mix the butter, sugar, and eggs.
+Place the butter and sugar in the bowl of a stand mixer fitted with the paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
+Beat on medium-high speed until fluffy and lightened in color.
+Add the eggs one at a time, and beat until each is incorporated.
+Beat in the vanilla.
+Stop the mixer and scrape down the sides of the bowl.

-- Beat in the flour and sour cream: Whisk together the flour, salt, baking soda, and baking powder in a small bowl.
-On low speed, beat in a third of the flour mixture, followed by half the sour cream.
-Beat in another third of the flour, followed by the last of the sour cream, followed by the rest of the flour.
-Beat until you see the last bit of dry flour get worked into the batter, then increase the speed to high and beat just a few seconds until the batter is smooth and has no more lumps.
+Beat in the dry ingredients and sour cream.
+Place the flour, salt, baking soda, and baking powder in a medium bowl and whisk to combine.
+With the mixer on low speed, beat in 1/3 of the flour mixture, followed by 1/2 the sour cream.
+Beat in half of the remaining flour, followed by the remaining sour cream, and finish with the rest of the flour.
+Beat until there is no more dry flour in the batter, then increase the speed to high and beat just a few seconds until the batter is smooth and has no more lumps.

-- Transfer the batter to the pan and top with crumbs: Pour the batter into the pan and spread evenly.
-Use your fingers to break up the crumble mixture and scatter it over the top.
+Transfer the batter to the pan and sprinkle with the crumbs.
+Pour the batter into the pan and spread into an even layer.
+Using your hands, break up the reserved crumble mixture and sprinkle it evenly over the top.

-- Bake the coffee cake for 40 to 45 minutes: Bake until the cake feels springy when you touch the middle and a toothpick inserted in the middle comes out clean.
-If the crumbs start to get too browned and toasted before the cake is done, then tent the top loosely with foil.
+Bake the coffee cake for 40 to 45 minutes.
+Bake until the cake feels springy when you touch the middle and a toothpick inserted in the middle comes out clean, 40 to 50 minutes.
+If the crumbs start to get too browned and toasted before the cake is done, tent the top of the cake loosely with aluminum foil.

-- Cool the cake: Transfer the cake to a wire rack and let it cool to room temperature.
+Cool the cake.
+Transfer the baking dish to a wire rack and let the cake cool to room temperature.